DotModGroup/ColdWaters-DotMod/README.md

  * Added dotmod and priority folders to game loading order (default > dotmod > override > priority)
  * Skip loading override and priority on first run
  * Added vessel inventory and vessel selectors to campaigns
+ * Loadout System Improvment Project implemeneted
+ * Allow for locking vessels to a certain amount of each caliber of weapon

 ## Known Issues
  * Completing NATO campaign is impossible in vessels with no ASW capabilities